posit-dev/rsconnect-python/README.md

 ```
 ## Programmatic Provisioning

-Posit Connect supports the programmatic bootstrapping of an admininistrator API key
+Posit Connect supports the programmatic bootstrapping of an administrator API key
 for scripted provisioning tasks.
 This process is supported by the `rsconnect bootstrap` command,
 which uses a JSON Web Token to request an initial API key from a fresh Connect instance.